Zero-shot Generalization in Inventory Management: Train, then Estimate and Decide: Restoring Lipschitz Property in Super-MDPs

 We can restore the Lipschitz property on a bounded domain in the following way.
 We treat $\beta$ as categorical (e.g., a finite grid $\{\beta_1,\ldots,\beta_Z\}$) and use one-hot encoding in $\Pars$; then cross-threshold pairs are never arbitrarily close, and $\big|C^{\Pars}-C^{\Pars'}\big|\le M\,\mathbf{1}\{\beta\neq\beta'\}\le M\,d_{P}(\Pars,\Pars')$, giving a finite Lipschitz constant.

 If $\beta$ is truly continuous, however, then the probable parameter space $\hat{\mathcal P}$ can no longer be a strict superset of the true space $\mathcal P$: exact coverage would require infinitely many grid points.
 In practice, achieving adequate coverage of a continuous $\beta$ requires choosing a sufficiently fine discretization level.
-Larger $Z$ improves the approximation and reduces the Lipschitz constant's looseness but also increases the dimensionality of the training space and hence the sampling budget needed to cover it uniformly.
+Larger $Z$ improves the approximation and reduces the looseness of the Lipschitz constant, but it also increases the dimensionality of the training space and hence the sampling budget needed to cover it uniformly.
 Thus, while discretization restores the Lipschitz property, it introduces a trade-off between fidelity to the true continuous space and computational feasibility.